 - Repeat the understandings on the condition to confirm you are on the same page.

 - Schedule a follow-up event about the process.

 Understanding the feedback from feelings is a tough topic.
-I and my flat-mate had one simple rule, “Whenever you feel uncomfortable on something, say it.”
+I and my flatmate had one simple rule, “Whenever you feel uncomfortable on something, say it.”
 This saved us from keeping the bad feelings inside and letting them grow.
-Now, he is one of my best friends and feedbacks are still the constant part of our friendship.
+Now, he is one of my best friends, and feedbacks are still a constant part of our friendship.